Tibet Travel Guide

 Altitude Sickness

 The average altitude of the Tibetan Plateau is over 4,500 meters, so chances are that no matter how good of health you are in, you may experience altitude sickness.
 Usual symptoms include headaches, dizziness, trouble sleeping, fatigue, and shortness of breathe, and dehydration.
 In rare and extreme cases altitude sickness can result in edema.
 Serious altitude sickness is almost always the result of ascending too quickly.
 A slow ascent and taking rest days to allow for acclimatization are simple steps guiding to make your trip safe and enjoyable.
+Visitors cannot visit Tibet independently due to government regulations and must book an organized tour through a licensed travel agency.

 As you ascend in altitude, the air gets thinner and your body begins to overproduce red blood cells to compensate for the decrease in oxygen.
 Within 72 hours your body will adjust and you can continue to ascend.
 Hope you are enjoying with this Tibet travel guide for preparing your next outdoor tour with us.